 - Upload a copy of your website's files to the root directory of the WordPress website.
 For more information, see FTP: How to upload files.

 Note: You are uploading your website's files that you saved to your computer earlier from your other host.
 Do not upload the folder containing your website.
 Make sure you just upload all files inside the folder.

 To complete the migration, you need to import the database from your old hosting account to your new one.
 For more information, see Import SQL files into MySQL databases.

 Things to Consider

 Before your site can be live on the Internet, you need to update your DNS, which brings your current blog offline.
-See Change Nameservers for Your Domain Names for more information.
+See Change nameservers for my domains for more information.